codsen/codsen/packages/object-no-new-keys/README.md

 By _normalised_ I mean if any arrays have object children, those objects have the same keys.

-These two modes mainly concern the case when both `input` and `reference` have an array, but `reference` has less elements and there's nothing to compare the `input` element to:
+These two modes mainly concern the case when both `input` and `reference` have an array, but `reference` has fewer elements and there's nothing to compare the `input` element to:

 ```js
 const input = {